Addition of Zoladex® to Standard Therapy May Benefit Premenopausal Women

 The researchers conclude that “the addition of [Zoladex] to standard adjuvant therapy is more effective than standard therapy alone in premenopausal women with early breast cancer.”

 Premenopausal women with early breast cancer may wish to talk with their physician about the risks and benefits of participating in a clinical trial evaluating this or other promising therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.cancerconsultants.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Baum M, Hackshaw A, Houghton J et al. Adjuvant Goserelin in Pre-Menopausal Patients with Early Breast Cancer: Results from the ZIPP Study.
 European Journal of Cancer.
 March 15, 2006.
 Early Online Publication.